zane180/neuralnetworks/README.md

 # neuralnetworks
-Learning neural networks by building from scratch using Python and PyTorch
+Learning neural networks by building from scratch using Python and numpy